A Place for Mom

 • Make sure they have a good vehicle.
 Is their car safe and easy to use?
 Does it have reliable technology?
 If your parent has a disability, has the car been adapted to fit their needs?
 For example, a seat-back cushion can provide a better view of the road.
 Learn more about adapting your car for disabilities, and discover the safest cars for seniors.

 If you notice changes in your parents’ driving ability or overall health, talk to them.
-AAA recommends these tips:
+Use the following tips to help guide your conversations:[03]

 • Be respectful.
 Avoid making generalizations or saying, “You’re a bad driver.”
 Let them know you’re supportive and want to find ways to help them stay safe and independent.